yriyazi/Enhanced-Gearbox-Fault-Diagnosis-with-Fusion-LSTM-CNN-Network-ISAV_2023/README.md

 ## Content

-The Gearbox Fault Diagnosis dataset consists of vibration data recorded using SpectraQuest’s Gearbox Fault Diagnostics Simulator.
-The dataset captures vibrations using four sensors placed in different directions, under varying loads from 0% to 90%.
+The Gearbox Fault Diagnosis dataset consists of vibration data recorded using SpectraQuest's Gearbox Fault Diagnostics Simulator.
+The dataset captures vibrations using four sensors placed in different directions under varying loads from 0% to 90%.
 It encompasses two distinct scenarios:

 1. **Healthy Condition**
 2. **Broken Tooth Condition**

-In total, there are 20 files, with 10 corresponding to a healthy gearbox and 10 from a gearbox with a broken tooth.
+There are 20 files, with 10 corresponding to a healthy gearbox and ten from a gearbox with a broken tooth.
 Each file corresponds to a specific load, ranging from 0% to 90% in 10% increments.

 ## Repository Structure

-This repository is organized into two main branches, each addressing a different approach for fault detection:
+This repository is organized into two main branches, each addressing a different approach to fault detection:

 ### 1. LSTM Branch

 This branch focuses on applying Long Short-Term Memory (LSTM) networks for fault detection.
-LSTMs are a type of recurrent neural network well-suited for sequential data, making them a promising choice for analyzing time series vibration data.
+LSTMs are a recurrent neural network well-suited for sequential data, making them a promising choice for analyzing time series vibration data.

 ### 2. Continuous Wavelet Transform with CNN Branch